11 Things Many Artists Never See

 I think it’s important for all of us to cultivate this sensitivity.
 But for artists, it is vital.
 The more you perceive, the more you can play with.
 This refinement happens naturally as we develop skill.
-Just like a musician will gradually begin noticing more subtle sounds, a writer becomes more specific in choosing the right words.
-To be a good chef, your senses must be able to distinguish the tastes of different ingredients.
+Just like a musician will gradually begin noticing more subtle sounds, a writer will become more nuanced in choosing the right words.
+To be a good chef, your senses must be able to finely distinguish the tastes of different ingredients.

 I would love to guide you in refining your visual sensitivity by introducing the concept of Modeling Factors.

 See the video below to get to know the 11 Modeling Factors.